a-thousand-channels/ORTE-backend/README.md

 ### Optional: Mapbox Token for satellite imagery

-For zoom level 19-21 are no you can addiontanlly use Mapbox satellite imagery as base layer.
-You'll need a Mapbox account and an API Token.
+As a default at ORTE, satellite imagery is used as a base layer.
+This imagery is available only up to level 18.
+If you want to have satellite imagery on a higher zoom level (19-21), where you can more clearly see details on streets, places and buildings, than you have to define an additional satellite imagery provider.
+ORTE has as a preset for Mapbox satellite imagery, but to use it, you need to have a Mapbox account and to generate a Mapbox API Token.
+(Of course this completely optional, and you switch on user level or permant on map level to a OSM base map.)

 You can define your mapbox token in the credentials (token[:mapbox])

 ### Run application locally